telekom/sysrepo-plugin-interfaces/README.md

 This section describes how to build the plugin on hosts that have Sysrepo installed.
 This includes standard Linux machines and docker images with Sysrepo, Netopeer and other required dependencies.
+Additionally, a Dockerfile that builds all the dependencies and the plugin is available in `docker/`

 First, clone the repo:
 ```